guidoism/escape/inspiration/collapse_boot.md

 In RAM-only environment, we will typically have a "`CURRENT @ HERE !`" line during init to have HERE begin at the end of the binary instead of RAMEND.

+## Block 280
+Z80 boot code

+This assembles the boot binary.
+It requires the Z80 assembler (B200) and cross compilation setup (B260).
+It also requires these constants to be set:

+RAMSTART: beginning address of RAM.
+This is where system variables are placed.
+HERE is then placed at RAM+80 (ref B80).

+RS_ADDR: to be set to the bottom address of the Return Stack.

+PS_ADDR: top address of the Parameter stack (PS grows down- wards).
+Allow space for stack underflow protection (B76).

+RESERVED REGISTERS: At all times, IX points to RSP TOS and IY is IP.
+SP points to PSP TOS, but you can still use the stack\
+in native code. you just have to make sure you've restored it before "next".

+STABLE ABI: The boot binary starts with a list of references.
+The address of these references have to stay to those addr- esses.
+The rest of the Collapse OS code depend on it.
+In fact, up until 0x67, the (?br) wordref, pretty much everything has to stay put.

+To assemble, run "282 LOAD".

+## Block 282
+1 53 LOADR+